 On the first day of the term, login to your class on Blackboard after 8:00 a.m.
 Pacific time.

 You should have received information about logging into Blackboard (including your Blackboard user name and password) by email at the address you indicated on your application.
-If you have not received this Blackboard login information by the first day of the term, email firstname.lastname@example.org or call 541.885.1470 during regular business hours for assistance.
+If you have not received this Blackboard login information in your email box by the first day of the term, email firstname.lastname@example.org or call 541.885.1470 during regular business hours for assistance.